Cybersecurity – Practical and Explosive for Criminals.

-You want to understand how criminals attack computers and how to protect yourself?
+Want to understand how criminals attack computers and how you can protect yourself?

-These tutorials will help you dive into a new world.
+These tutorials will help you immerse yourself in a new world.

 Who am I?

-I’ve been programming since 2008 and I’ve been passionate about InfoSec since 2018.
-Code and examples is a central part of my tutorials because understanding code is a prerequisite of security / hacking.
+I have been programming since 2008 and have been enthusiastic about InfoSec since 2018.
+Code and examples are a central part of my tutorials, because an understanding of code is a prerequisite for security / hacking.

-As a volunteer-run blog, this is and will always be 100% ad-free.
+As a volunteer-run blog, this is and will remain 100% ad-free.

 Content.
 No clickbait.

-My tutorials explain IT concepts, frameworks and code without a lot of babble.
+My tutorials explain IT concepts, frameworks and code without a lot of jargon.

-I’m interested in solid implementation of IT solutions.
+I’m interested in a solid implementation of IT solutions.

 The internet lives through links.

-This tutorial template is optimized for beginners and especially reader-friendly – I use this for many coding tutorials.
+This tutorial template is optimised for beginners and is particularly reader-friendly – I use it for many coding tutorials.

 Goal – What do we want to achieve?

-Every tutorial should make clear to the reader at the beginning what the tutorial is aiming at and what the content is.
+Every tutorial should make it clear to the reader at the beginning what the tutorial is aimed at and what its content is.
 This section should include a..

 - Screenshot of the finished app